ANSSI-FR/rust-guide/src/04_language.md

 However, zeroing memory is useful for sensitive variables, especially if the Rust code is used through FFI.

-> ### Recommendation [MEM-ZERO]:
+> ### Rule [MEM-ZERO]:
-> Variables containing sensitive data shall be zeroized after use, using functions
+> Variables containing sensitive data must be zeroized after use, using
-> that will not be removed by the compiler optimizations, like `std::ptr::write_volatile`
+> functions that will not be removed by the compiler optimizations, like
-> or the `zeroize` crate.
+> `std::ptr::write_volatile` or the `zeroize` crate.
 >
-> The `std::mem::uninitialized` function shall not be used, or explicitly
+> The `std::mem::uninitialized` function must not be used, or explicitly
-> justified.
->
+> justified when necessary.

 The following code shows how to define an integer type that will be set to 0 when freed, using the `Drop` trait: